back280/IO-SoSe-2015-flip-board/README.md

 [![](images/2015_09_28_BIlder_Github_1920x10808.png)](https://vimeo.com/140693150)
 _Password: Pan_

 The main problem was to generate enough air pressure to play the flute.
 So looking up for a generator or compressor was the first step I had to take.
-This turned out the most problematic part.
-I couldn´t find a generator that has enough power and at the same time runs almost noiseless.
-I bought compressed air in a bottle, a 12V mini compressor and was about to order a lego pneumatic generator that runs with 12V batteries and provides about three bar, when I decided to reconsider my motor poster.
+This turned out to be the most problematic part.
+I couldn´t find a generator that had enough power and at the same time runs almost noiseless.
+I bought compressed air in a bottle, a 12V mini compressor and was about to order a lego pneumatic generator that runs with 12V batteries and provides about three bar air pressure, when I decided to reconsider my motor poster idea.